 In September, the Wilson sisters' became authors with the publication of their memoir, Kicking and Dreaming: A Story of Heart, Soul, and Rock & Roll.
 Capping off the year was Fanatic, a collection of all-new studio material that appeared in October.

-~ Jason Ankeny & Greg Prato.
+A seasonal Christmas album, Home for the Holidays, appeared in 2014. ~ Jason Ankeny & Greg Prato.